elleizar/frankenmoji/README.md

-This is the project we created for SheHacksV.
+This is an updated project we created for SheHacksV.
+(Visit [here](https://github.com/elleizar/frankenmoji/tree/hackathon) for the hackathon branch)

 Devpost: https://devpost.com/software/frankenmoji

 ## Inspiration